paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Memorized secret verifiers SHALL NOT permit the subscriber to store a "hint" that is accessible to an unauthenticated claimant.
 Verifiers also SHALL NOT prompt subscribers to use specific types of information (e.g., "What was the name of your first pet?") when choosing memorized secrets.

 When processing requests to establish and change memorized secrets, verifiers SHOULD compare the prospective secrets against a dictionary of known commonly-used and/or compromised values.
-If the chosen secret is found in the dictionary, the subscriber SHOULD be required to choose a different value. ***Need to explain to the user***
+If the chosen secret is found in the dictionary, the subscriber SHOULD be required to choose a different value.
+The subscriber SHOULD be advised that they need to select a different secret because their previous choice was commonly used.

 Verifiers SHOULD NOT impose other composition rules (mixtures of different character types, for example) on memorized secrets.
 Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically) unless there is evidence of a breach of authentication information.